paulfioravanti/plover-q-and-a/examples/README.md

 # Config and Dictionaries

-This plugin might only really be applicable for court reporting, but since there are Q&A exercises in the [Platinum Steno][] lessons, this plugin attempts to port the formatting used there to Plover (download the [lesson 27 materials][Platinum Steno Lesson 27 lesson materials] for free to see the briefs they use), but also allow you to customise every aspect of the output to your liking.
+This plugin might only really be applicable for court reporting, but since there are Q&A exercises in the [Platinum Steno][] lessons, this plugin was originally created to port the formatting used there to Plover (download the [lesson 27 materials][Platinum Steno Lesson 27 lesson materials] for free to see the briefs they use), but also allow you to customise every aspect of the output so it can adapt to different Q&A formats.

 Config and dictionary entries form the backbone of being able to use this plugin, so examples of each are provided here in hopes they can get you started.